AhmedAbogameel/scanly/README.md

 - Generate QR Code with your data.
 - Scan QR Via Camera.
-- Scan QR Code From Galley With Awesome UI.
+- Scan QR Code From Recent Photos With Awesome UI or Pick from Gallery.

 ## Installation
 ### Android